bath-open-instrumentation/markdown_documentation_for_hardware/markdown_docubricks_conversion_notes.md

 In a proposed Markdown based format, I would say:

 * Each "brick" is one file
+  - The file probably should be named according to the title of the brick.
+We need to make some decisions here.
+    TODO: decide on allowed characters in filenames, case-sensitivity, etc.
+    My suggestion is that filenames are restricted to alphanumeric, brackets and underscore - everything else is stripped out.
+Should we allow other punctuation, brackets, etc.?
+Should stripped characters be replaced by something or just deleted?
+Having a "namify" function that automatically turns titles into page names might be helpful, but it would also be really nice to be able to reliably use [[Thing Page]] style links without having to say [Thing Page](thing_page).
+Case sensitivity is [not a unique debate](https://stackoverflow.com/questions/25815954/make-github-pages-case-insensitive) but as we are also probably using the URLs as IDs, maybe some level of consistency is needed.
+NB that if we are going to permit actual URLs to remote parts/assemblies, we should respect case sensitivity there.

 * Each part is one file
 * If there's an obvious way to map features above to Markdown, we use it - e.g. the first top-level heading would be the title, we could use a section for the description/abstract, and sections to delineate steps.
 * Linking between files should be handled with things that look like Markdown hyperlinks, because that will render nicely and make sense.
 There are probably a number of places where it makes sense to add some information to those links - e.g. whether it's a requirement/dependency or just a link for information, and whether it should be propagated into the BoM or list of tools.
 This could be done with subsections or something - e.g. have a subsection for tools, another for component parts.
 Keep the entries as simple as possible (e.g. quantity and link) with details in the part file.